featurevisor/featurevisor/docs/use-cases/remote-configuration.md

 ## Defining our feature

-We can start by creating a new feature called `checkout` that has boolean variations only for now:
+We can start by creating a new feature called `checkout`:

 ```yml
 # features/checkout.yml